-Low blood glucose or hypoglycaemia occurs when your blood glucose level goes low, which for most people is below 4mmol/L. Low blood glucose should be treated immediately.
+Low blood glucose or hypoglycaemia occurs when your blood glucose level goes low, which for most people is below 4mmol/L. You need to take glucose or some form of sugar immediately and follow this with some food.

 Key points about hypoglycaemia (low blood glucose)

-- Hypoglycaemia needs to be reversed right away to prevent impact on your brain and the risk of unconsciousness.
+- Hypoglycaemia needs to be treated right away to prevent the risk of unconsciousness.

-- Treatment is to have 10–15g of glucose (glucose tablets/Mentos/juice) immediately, then retest your glucose level in 10 minutes.
+- Treatment is to have 10 to 15g of a quick-acting carbohydrate (glucose tablets/sugar/juice/jelly beans) immediately, then retest your glucose level in 10 minutes.
 If it is above 4 mmol/L, have a carbohydrate snack (sandwich/crackers).
 If it is still below 4 mmol/L, repeat the glucose and retest in 10 minutes.

-- If you have type 2 diabetes, you should only be at risk of a hypo if you are taking insulin or sulphonylurea tablets for your diabetes and miss or delay your meal.
+- If you have type 2 diabetes, you should only be at risk of hypoglycaemia if you are taking insulin or sulphonylurea tablets for your diabetes and miss or delay your meal.

-- With both type 1 or type 2 diabetes, if you are getting hypos often talk to your diabetes nurse or specialist.
+- With both type 1 or type 2 diabetes, if you are getting hypos often talk to your GP, nurse or diabetes specialist.

 |Severe hypoglycaemia is a medical emergency.
 Call 111 and ask for an ambulance if someone has a blood glucose level less than 4 mmol/l and any one of the following:|